ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Snow likely after 3am.
+         <h3>Overnight</h3>Snow likely.
 Cloudy, with a low around 25.
-South wind around 1 mph.
+South southeast wind around 1 mph.
 Chance of precipitation is 60%.
 New snow accumulation
          of less than half an inch possible.<br></div>
    </p>
    <p>